DHEC experiences COVID-19 testing delays amid surge of cases

 According to the department, the testing call center and care lines are also seeing an increase in call volumes, leading to longer wait times for voicemails and messages to be returned.

+In the meantime, Dr. Kelly says people should plan for tests to take longer to get back.

+“If you are getting tested because you are planning a gathering, or you are getting tested because you are traveling, you need to take into account that there is going to be a delay in getting the results from those tests.”

-DHEC says the Public Health Lab is running at near-max capacity, testing around 2,200-2,500 test per day.
+DHEC said the Public Health Lab is running at near-max capacity, testing around 2,200-2,500 test per day.
 However, this is a much smaller number than the number of tests being conducted each day.

 As a result, about 97% of all test samples in the state are being processed at other labs, not DHEC, and those labs are dealing with the massive influx in testing demand and that is contributing to delayed turn-around times.